sekmet/sol2uml/README.md

 This is a rewrite of the Richard Ramos's [solidity-diagram-gen](https://github.com/richard-ramos/solidity-diagram-gen) tool which no longer works as it uses [solidity-parser](https://www.npmjs.com/package/solidity-parser/v/0.4.0) which cannot handle newer Solidity syntax like `constructor`.

-This version uses the [solidity-parser-antlr](https://github.com/ConsenSys/solidity-parser-antlr) Solidity parser.
-This is a ConsenSys fork of Federico Bond's (GitHub @federicobond) [solidity-parser-antlr](https://github.com/federicobond/solidity-parser-antlr) parser which was built on top of [ANTLR4 grammar](https://github.com/solidityj/solidity-antlr4).
+sol2uml uses [@solidity-parser/parser](https://github.com/solidity-parser/parser) which is maintained by the Solidity tool community lead by Franco Victorio (@fvictorio).
+This is a fork of Federico Bond's (GitHub @federicobond) [solidity-parser-antlr](https://github.com/federicobond/solidity-parser-antlr).
 The logic to generate the dot syntax has been rewritten and different UML syntax is now used to Richard Ramos's original implementation.

 The [Solidity language grammar](https://solidity.readthedocs.io/en/develop/miscellaneous.html#language-grammar) is published with each major release.